Westwood in Bay City, MI

 • pro The staff are very interested in the success of AJR and its residents.

-• pro AJR will work with residents to find a good home and support living in the mobile home park.
+• pro AJR will work with residents to find a good home and help them enjoy the blessings of living in a mobile home park.

 • pro Denise is welcoming and helpful.